vojtasvoboda/oc-usersidemenu-plugin/README.md

 **Feel free to send pullrequest!**

-Please send Pull Request to master branch.
+Please send Pull Request to the master branch.

 ## License